-A home worm composting farm is a great way for you to deal with most of your household food waste and create rich compost for your garden.
-Come along to our hands-on, two-hour interactive workshop and learn the art of worm farming!
+A home worm composting farm is a great way for you to deal with most of your kitchen scraps and create rich compost for your garden.

 Benefits of your worm farm: